otvam/pypeec/.github/CONTRIBUTING.md

 # Contributing

-PyPEEC is welcoming contributions (code, documentation, example, etc.) !
+PyPEEC is welcoming contributions (code, documentation, example, benchmark, test, tutorial, etc.) !
-For large changes, please first discuss the change you wish to make with the issue tracker.
+For large changes, please first discuss the change you wish to make in the issue tracker.

 # Bug report